Joshua Smits: Almere City

 On 24 January 2018, Smits signed a contract for a season and a half with Almere City.
 He had an injury-riddled start with his new club, as he broke his arm in February 2018 and suffered a serious knee injury in August 2018.
 After Almere City had extended his contract for one year, Smits was finally able to make his debut for the club at the start of the 2019–20 season.
 He became the starting goalkeeper and in October 2019 his contract was extended until mid-2021.

 Bodø/Glimt

 On 12 June 2020, Smits signed a four-year contract with Norwegian club Bodø/Glimt playing in the top-tier Eliteserien.
 Smits quickly obtained the starting job, but did not return as a starter after another injury.
 In November 2020, Smits won the Eliteserien title with Bodø/Glimt; it was the club's first league title.

 Willem II

 On 25 June 2022, Smits signed a three-year contract with Willem II.

+De Graafschap

+On 23 August 2024, Smits moved to De Graafschap.
+He established himself as the club's starting goalkeeper before sustaining a knee injury in a match against Jong PSV on 28 February 2025, which ruled him out for the remainder of the season.

+Adelaide United

+On 18 August 2025, Smits moved to Australian club Adelaide United.